 //--- code begin

-4. Paste the above code between the brackets of ‘OnInit’ or ‘init’ (in old files) function of your MT4 program.
-It would look as follows.
+//--- code end4.
+Paste the code above between the brackets of ‘OnInit’ or ‘init’ (in old files) function of your MT4 program.

 6. Compile the MT4 program.